philippelt/netatmo-api-python/usage.md

 >2023-07-12, Breaking changes due to deprecation of grant_type "password" for ALL apps

+>2023-07-24, Adding rawAPI call to direct access the netatmo API when no additional support is provided by the library

 No additional library other than standard Python library is required.

 Both Python V2.7x and V3.x.x are supported without change.